2001 Stanley Cup playoffs: (1) Colorado Avalanche vs. (4) St. Louis Blues

 This was the first playoff meeting between these two teams.
 This was Colorado's third consecutive and seventh overall appearance in the Conference Finals; they lost to the Dallas Stars in seven games during the previous year's Western Conference Final.
 St. Louis made their second Conference Finals appearance; they last made it to the Conference Finals in 1986 where they lost to the Calgary Flames in seven games.
 Colorado won this year's four-game regular season series by earning six of eight points.

 In game one, Joe Sakic's penalty shot goal was awarded when Blues goaltender Roman Turek was ruled to have thrown his stick.

-Stanley Cup Finals
+Stanley Cup Final

 This was the first playoff meeting between these two teams.
 Colorado made its second Finals appearance and first since defeating the Florida Panthers in a four-game sweep in 1996.
 New Jersey made its second consecutive and third overall Finals appearance after defeating the Dallas Stars the year before.
 It was the first Finals match-up to feature both regular season conference champions since 1989.
 New Jersey won both games in this year's regular season series.
 The Colorado Avalanche did not win the Stanley Cup again until 2022.